hpc2n/sphinx-lesson-template/content/setup.rst

             $ ml purge
             $ ml fosscuda/2020b buildenv

        The :code:`fosscuda` module loads the GNU compiler, the CUDA SDK and several other libraries.
+In this example we are using the version 2020b.
        The :code:`buildenv` module sets certain environment variables that are necessary for source code compilation.

     2. Investigate which modules were loaded.